Sadducees: The Second Temple period

-Role of the Temple

-During the Persian period, the Temple became more than the center of worship in Judea; following its reconstruction in 516 BCE, it served as the center of society.
-It makes sense, then, that priests held important positions as official leaders outside of the Temple.
-The democratizing forces of the Hellenistic period lessened and shifted the focus of Judaism away from the Temple, and in the 3rd century BCE a scribal class began to emerge.

-It was also during this time that the high priesthood of Israel, often referred to as the Sadducees (although not all Sadducees were priests), was developing a reputation for corruption.
-Questions about the legitimacy of the Second Temple and its Sadducaic leadership freely circulated within Judean society.
-Sects began to form during the Maccabean reign (see Jewish sectarianism below).
-The Temple in Jerusalem was the formal center of political and governmental leadership in ancient Israel, although its power was often contested and disputed by fringe groups.

 After the Temple destruction

-After the destruction of the Temple of Jerusalem in 70 CE, the Sadducees appear only in a few references in the Talmud and in some Christian texts.
-In the beginnings of Karaism, the followers of Anan ben David were called "Sadducees" and set a claim of the former being a historical continuity from the latter.
+After the destruction of the Temple of Jerusalem in 70 CE, the Sadducees appear only in a few references in the Talmud and some Christian texts.
+In the beginning of Karaite Judaism, the followers of Anan ben David were called "Sadducees" and set a claim of the former being a historical continuity from the latter.

-The Sadducee concept of the mortality of the soul is reflected on by Uriel Acosta, who mentions them in his writings.
+The Sadducee concept of the mortality of the soul is reflected on by Uriel da Costa, who mentions them in his writings.

 Role of the Sadducees

 Religious

 The religious responsibilities of the Sadducees included the maintenance of the Temple in Jerusalem.
 Their high social status was reinforced by their priestly responsibilities, as mandated in the Torah.
 The priests were responsible for performing sacrifices at the Temple, the primary method of worship in ancient Israel.
 This included presiding over sacrifices during the three festivals of pilgrimage to Jerusalem.
 Their religious beliefs and social status were mutually reinforcing, as the priesthood often represented the highest class in Judean society.
 However, Sadducees and the priests were not completely synonymous.
 Cohen writes that "not all priests, high priests, and aristocrats were Sadducees; many were Pharisees, and many were not members of any group at all."